Design is a process, we must always aim to combine empathy, creativity and rationality to solve for our user’s needs before we can measure success.

 My role: UX Researcher

 Poor nutrition on the job is resulting in a decrease in productivity and an increase in excess weight and obesity.
 Because of today’s busy work life, many office workers pay little attention to their eating habits.
 Many start their days reluctantly rolling out of bed after hitting the snooze button for the last possible time and then rush out the door without even so much as thinking about breakfast.
-There are others then who are so busy during the day that they skip lunch or if they do
+There are others then who are so busy during the day that they skip lunch or if they do eat something its a ready made sandwich and some chocolate for example eaten at their desks.

 As a result of skipping meals snacking can become difficult to control, especially as there is always an excuse for treats and sweets in the office space (somebody back from a holiday, a birthday or somebody leaving etc).